LoonDread/Mental_Health_Manifestation.md/Importance_of_peersupport_to_me.md

 <summary>Members of my communities</summary>
 <br>

-## What I find helpful in welcoming community and its core aspects.
+## What I find helpful in welcoming community and its core aspects

+Community peer support needs to be ***accepting*** of my Identities to ***encourage identity development***.
+It also needs to support the wider acceptance through being ***being engaged in actitism*** and ***celebarting*** my identiies.
+Different communities support different Identities and sometime multiply ones at the same time. ***Accepting*** my identities makes me feel like I do not need to hide behind a front and be honest about who I am without being discriminating against.
+Alllowing me to be freer in my expression and  more relaxed in socail suituations.
+Enabling me to safely and honest explore my identities to ***encourage identity development***.

 **core aspects:** ***accepting, encourage Identity development, enaged in activism and Celebratory.***
 </details>